vanoostrum/ai-assisted-development-workflow/gpt5-answer.md

 > These docs are what your Rule file points the AI to.
 They keep generations consistent and cheap.

+> Follow-up
+> - Does pointing to `/docs` in rules not contribute to the token count?
+> - What is meant by transaction boundaries

 ## Phase 2 — Contract-first backbone

 * Draft endpoints in **OpenAPI** (even placeholders).